Join me, if you choose to, in this weekly exploration of what it means to "Live in the OM."

 for me to live than this."

-And THAT was what I had lived up to this point.
+And that was the life I had lived up to this point.

 And that is exactly what "Open Moment" means.
 It is the willingness to have the tiniest corner of your mind open to the possibility that things can work out the way you would like them to.
 Or even greater still.